-The Pompidou Group Secretariat identifies a team of three experts to serve in an advisory group to the Jury.
-The expert advisory group will bring together experts on drug prevention, peer group education and children's and young people's participation in drug prevention.
-The advisory group retains the right to indicate to the Permanent Correspondent responsible for the event any decision by the Jury that violates commonly accepted standards of prevention knowledge and good practice, as well as projects that are in violations of the fundamental principles of the Council of Europe.
+The Pompidou Group Secretariat identifies advisors to support the Jury.
+The advisors retain the right to indicate to the Pompidou Group Permanent Correspondent responsible for the event any decision by the Jury that violates commonly accepted standards of prevention knowledge and good practice, or projects that are in violations of the fundamental principles of the Council of Europe.
 In such cases, the Permanent Correspondent can present the cases to the Bureau of the Permanent Correspondents of the Pompidou Group, which has the right to discontinue the activities under the European Drug Prevention Prize at any moment in time.